 “I’ve been able to find a few students who are very excited about helping me build the app and have been working with me to build various integrations into the app and other grading systems,” he said.

 One of those students is Evan Zhang, a senior from Diamond Bar High School.
-They got into contact in February 2024, and Zhang said he found the app by searching across the App Store for a better alternative to the grades app he previously used.
+They got in touch in February 2024, and Zhang said he found the app by searching across the App Store for a better alternative to the grades app he previously used.

 “Adrien has been very proactive about making advancements to the app,” Zhang said.
 “Bugs are fixed quickly for user convenience, and he takes into account the needs and perspectives of different grading portals and tries to create an app that would apply to all.”